Learning to Localize Leakage of Cryptographic Sensitive Variables: Extended background

 \subsubsection{Practical profiled deep learning side-channel attacks on AES implementations}

 Here we will give a common and concrete setting and method for performing profiled power side-channel attacks on AES implementations, which is used for all of our experiments.

 Consider an AES-128 implementation, which has a 128-bit cryptographic key and plaintext.
 Typically, attackers target each of the 16 bytes of the key independently rather than attacking the full key at once.
 This practice tacitly assumes that the bytes of the sensitive variable are statistically-independent given the power trace, which is reasonable because many AES operations (including those which are commonly targeted) are performed independently on the individual bytes.
-Thus, it is a convenient way to simplify the attack with only a small performance degradation.
+Thus, it is a convenient way to simplify the attack without significantly impacting performance.

 Additionally, it is difficult and uncommon to try to directly map power traces to associated cryptographic keys, because great care is taken by hardware designers to ensure that the key does not directly impact power consumption.
 Instead, attackers generally target `sensitive' intermediate variables which unavoidably directly impact power consumption and can be combined with the plaintext and ciphertext to learn the key.
 We consider one such intermediate variable which is referred to as the first \verb|SubBytes| output, and is equal to